johnbintz/jasmine-headless-webkit/README.md

 `console.log` works, too, so you can run your specs side-by-side in a browser if you're so inclined.

+## Installation

+`gem install jasmine-headless-webkit` or use Bundler.

 ## Usage

     jasmine-headless-webkit [path to jasmine.yml, defaults to spec/javascripts/support/jasmine.yml]